Austria–Poland relations: Partitions of Poland

 However, in the 18th century, the growing Russian influence and expansion, and the decline of the Polish–Lithuanian Commonwealth made Austria switch its support from Poland to Russia.
 Russian political dominance of Poland was further enhanced by the Partitions of Poland in which Austria was one of the main parties, along with Russia and Prussia.
 Austria, however, acquired the smallest partition of Poland, as it participated only in the First and Third of the three partitions.
 It lost parts of the captured territories in the Austro–Polish War in 1809.
 The first notable Polish uprising after the partitions, the Denisko uprising, took place in 1797 in the Austrian Partition of Poland and was suppressed by the Austrians.

-Of the three partitiong powers, Austria was the least suppressive of the Polish population, mainly, because of its multiethnic tradition, and its tolerance compared to the strong suppression of Polish culture in Prussia, later Germany, and in Russia.
+Of the three partitioning powers, Austria was the least suppressive of the Polish population, mainly, because of its multiethnic tradition, and its tolerance compared to the strong suppression of Polish culture in Prussia, later Germany, and in Russia.

 Despite such a level of tolerance, Poles were quite active demanding independence and political rights, including the notable Kraków uprising of 1846.
 Poles joined the Revolutions of 1848 to support other nations' fights for freedom against Austria, most notably the Hungarian Revolution of 1848 and the First Italian War of Independence.
 Polish General, Józef Bem continued the conflict against the Austrian rulers and gave great difficulty to the Austrian Army in Hungary.
 The Hungarian revolution stopped only after Russian reinforcement arrived and quelled it with blood.
 At the same time, Polish national poet Adam Mickiewicz formed the Mickiewicz Legion, a Polish military unit which fought against the Austrians in the First Italian War of Independence, which was unsuccessful as well.
 From then, Austria became increasingly harsh towards the Poles but remained the most tolerant of the partitions.

 In the Kingdom of Galicia and Lodomeria, which encompassed most of the Austrian-controlled Polish territories, Poles enjoyed wide autonomy since 1867, and Polish culture and science blossomed.
 Its two major cities (Kraków and Lwów) became cultural and political capitals of Polish people during the partition period.

 During World War I, Austro-Hungarian Emperor Franz Joseph I feared a mutiny if the Poles fought in one battalion.
 He decided to separate out Polish regiments into small parts to prevent any Polish uprising, for independence.
 Nonetheless, the Polish battalions had planned to work out together to use the war as a chance to resurrect Polish nation after a century being partitioned by Russia, Austria and Germany.
 After the war, Poland regained independence from Austria.